kotfu/dye-your-shell/README.md

 * [gum](https://github.com/charmbracelet/gum)
 * [eza](https://eza.rocks/)

-Even the venerable `ls` can show various types of files in different colors.
+Even the GNU Project's venerable `ls` can show various types of files in different colors.

 Unfortunately, these tools all use slightly different color configuration mechanisms.
 With enough fiddling, you can get your shell init scripts to make all these tools use a similar color scheme, but if you want to change it, you've got a lot of work ahead.

+`dye-your-shell` installs a command line program named `dye` to do its work.

-`shell-themer` uses a single theme configuration file to standardize and unify a set of color configurations, and generates the shell code to implement those changes.
+`dye` reads a configuration file to define a set of colors, and how to apply those colors to as many command line tools as can support it.
+This configuration file is called a pattern.

 All that hand tweaking in your shell init files can now be replaced with:
 ```
-export THEME_FILE=~/themes/dracula.toml
+export DYE_PATTERN_FILE=~/.dye/dracula.toml
-source <(shell-themer generate)
+source <(dye apply)
 ```

 This changes all your environment variables and other settings for the many shell tools you use to reflect the colors in the theme you have specified.

-## Theme Files
+## Pattern Files

-Here's an example of a theme file:
+Here's an example of a pattern file:
 ```
 #
 # sample definition for a dracula theme